firegiant/docs/src/content/docs/wix/tools/burn/wixstdba.md

 ## WixStdBA themes

-WixStdBA is included in the WixToolset.Bal.wixext WiX extension NuGet package.
+WixStdBA is included in the WixToolset.BootstrapperApplications.wixext WiX extension NuGet package.
 You need a reference to that package to use WixStdBA.

 WixStdBA includes several themes to choose between RTF and hyperlinks for licenses and small or large dialogs: